devbro1/sql-generator/README.md

 # sql-generator

-[!NOTE]
+> [!CAUTION]
-Still in Alpha.
-Not good for production!!!
+> Still in Alpha.
+Not good for production yet!!!
+I expect various things to change

 Inspired by laravel, this is my attempt to create a create an ORM for javascript and nodejs that has all the features.